EithonNetwork/EithonInsanityRun/README.md

 ## Releases

+### 1.4.2 (2016-01-17)

+* BUG: Missing messages for some effects.
+* BUG: Last checkpoint was not erased when going back to spawn point.

 ### 1.4.1 (2016-01-11)

 * BUG: Score board failed if player names was too long.
 Solution: Configurable messages for score board.